devfile/registry/CONTRIBUTING.md

 The [devfile registry structure](https://github.com/devfile/api/blob/main/docs/proposals/registry/registry-structure.md#repository-structure) design doc provides some useful background information on the structure of resources in a devfile registry (and its Git repository).

+When onboarding a new stack or sample, the  `Stack Provider` should read and agree to follow their roles and responsibilities outlined in the [Lifecycle](LIFECYCLE.md) doc

 ## Prerequisites

 The following are required to build the devfile index container image containing your stack or sample: